right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Direct implies the immediate communication of your attraction to her and involves a very high level of confidence and playfulness.

 1. "Hey, I'm not sure what it is, but I have a good feeling that you have a lot more going for you than beauty alone.
 I have to get going, but I'd like to chat.
 Do you have a cell phone?"
-When she pulls it out, simply tell

----

-# CHASE HUGHES

-her to put your number into it.
+When she pulls it out, simply tellher to put your number into it.
 When she does, tell her to hit send.
 You just got her number.
 This is a solid technique I've used for years and it will always work if she's single and your confidence and playfulness are aligned.
 2. Walking by a girl, or group of girls, at a daytime place, stick your tongue out at her and make a mean-kid face that lets her know you are playing.
 When she does it back, walk over and tell her she's got a cute tongue, but it's too pink.
 Tell her you like her energy and it seems like she's got more going for her than her looks and get that number.
 If they don't stick their tongue out at you, you can still walk up and use a regular direct approach.
 3. "Hey, I'm late for a gettogether with some friends and I've got to go, but what are you doing this Saturday at nine?"
 If she's free, proceed.
 If not, get her number with technique one and bail.
 "Awesome, I don't know what it is about you, but I really like the way you carry yourself.
 I mean, you're goodlooking, but it seems like you might have some good qualities beyond that.
-I can't put my fin-

----

-# THE PASSPORT

-ger on it, but somehow it in- trigued me.
+I can't put my fin-ger on it, but somehow it in- trigued me.
 My friends and I are going to (insert activity) and I'd like to get to know you more."
 Now get her number.

 ## WINGMAN 101

 There are about six million ways to screw up an interaction with a wingman.
 Use your wingmen carefully, and follow the wingman guide when you are the wing.

 1. Don't approach a group of girls together.
 One of you must go first for about two minutes, run solid material, and the wingman will enter stage left.
 As soon as the wingman comes into the interaction, immediately fill him in on the conversation and introduce him to the group.
 This eliminates the feeling women get when two guys approach two girls.
 It is completely obvious that the two of you are going to hit on them.
 Go in alone.
 Your wing should come in second.
 2. If you or your wingman starts talking, even if you're interrupting the girls, turn to your wingman and LISTEN TO HIM.
 Your wingman should have tons more value and status to you than the girls.
-Most idiots are so excited

----

-# CHASE HUGHES

-that they are talking to girls that they will ignore their wingman and keep talking to the girls.
+Most idiots are so excitedthat they are talking to girls that they will ignore their wingman and keep talking to the girls.
 STOP IT!
 Your wing is more important than ANY woman in the bar, and if he wants to talk over the girls or interrupt them, you must behave as if he's the only one speaking.
 3. Brag about your wingman, but don't overdo it.
 As soon as he looks away or you have a second to speak to the girl he is going for, brag about him.
 "This guy is my best friend.
 He is the coolest guy in the world.
 Do you know who he is?"
 Building him up like a celebrity is something that will boost both of your status.
 4. When you and your wing are not engaged in conversation with women, keep a solid, funny, excited conversation.
 Do not look around the bar for more interesting things or hot women.
 Your wing should be your focus point and whoever is speaking between the two of you should hold the attention of the other.
 When you look around the club/bar while your wing is talking, it kills his status.
 It tells everyone that he's not important enough to hold your attention, and it lowers your own status level as well.